 The Enfield Rotary Club has been awarding scholarships since 1956.
 The Enfield Rotary Memorial Scholarship Foundation was incorporated in 1982, combining scholarship funds from the Enfield Rotary Club and the former Enfield Chapter of the Unico Club.

 Scholarship will fund Peace Studies course in Jerusalem

 The Enfield Rotary Club and Enfield Rotary Memorial Scholarship Foundation announce the availability of a Peace Studies Scholarship.

-The Peace Studies Scholarship is to attend a Conflict Resolution from Religious Traditions course in Jerusalem from December 28, 2015 – January 7, 2016.
-The English language course is open to Enfield residents enrolled in a minimum of 8 college credits during the 2015-2016 school year, in any undergraduate or graduate school program.
+The Peace Studies Scholarship is to attend a Conflict Resolution from Religious Traditions course in Jerusalem at the end of December and beginning of January.
+The English language course is open to Enfield residents enrolled in a minimum of 8 college credits during the current school year, in any undergraduate or graduate school program.